Wigwamwam/bank_api/README.md

 * Bundler 2.2.32
 * Database: PostgreSQL (*)

-(*) Rationale: When scaling, Postgres offers a wider variety of data types compared with MySQL.
-PostgresSQL has less limitations in the eventiality of building out a bank system.
-Compared with MySQL, Postgres, can handle unique data types, unstructured data, complex queries and frequent write operations making it a good choice for enterprise level scope.
+(*) Rationale: When scaling, Postgres offers a wider variety of data types than MySQL.
+PostgresSQL has less limitations in the eventuality of building out a bank system.
+Compared with MySQL, Postgres can handle unique data types, unstructured data, complex queries and frequent write operations, making it a good choice for enterprise level scope.

 ## Set-Up